EveFournier/hello_word/README.md

-This is a R script printing "Hello Word"
+This is a R script printing "Hello Word" and more :)